Thirteen Democrats qualify for Washington presidential primary, Trump sole choice for Republicans

 The 2020 presidential primary will mark the first time such a vote will count for Democrats.
 The party historically has relied on caucuses to pick presidential favorites, requiring voters to gather in schools, communities centers and homes to participate.

-With primary date moved up from May to March, and both parties participating in the all-mail election, Secretary of State Kim Wyman said she expects Washington’s vote to matter more this year.
+With the primary date moved up from May to March, and both parties participating in the all-mail election, Secretary of State Kim Wyman said she expects Washington’s vote to matter more this year.
 The March 10 vote will fall exactly a week after Super Tuesday, when a dozen states will hold primaries or caucuses, including California.

 “I do believe Washington is going to be relevant in the process,” said Wyman, a Republican, in an interview.
 “I think we are going to have record-breaking turnout.”